-Emergency spill response is an important part of a company’s safety and health program.
+Emergency spill response is an important part of a company’s safety, health and environmental program.
 Well-prepared companies have a plan of action and keep the appropriate cleanup supplies on hand.

-The Occupational Safety and Health Administration’s (OSHA) Hazardous Waste Operations and Emergency Response Standard (HAZWOPER) applies to five distinct groups of employers and their employees.
-This includes any employees who are exposed or potentially exposed to hazardous substances – including hazardous waste – and who are engaged in one of the following operations as specified by 1910.120(a)(1)(i-v) and 1926.65(a)(1)(i-v):
+OSHA’s Hazardous Waste Operations and Emergency Response Standard (HAZWOPER) includes all employees who are exposed or potentially exposed to hazardous substances – including hazardous waste – and who are engaged in one of the following operations as specified by 29 Code of Federal Regulations (CFR) 1910.120(a)(1)(i-v) and 1926.65(a)(1)(i-v):

 - Cleanup operations required by a governmental body, whether federal, state, local or other, involving hazardous substances that are conducted at uncontrolled hazardous waste sites

 - Corrective actions involving cleanup operations at sites covered by the Resource Conservation and Recovery Act of 1976 (RCRA) as amended (42 U.S.C.
 6901 et seq.)

 - Voluntary cleanup operations at sites recognized by a federal, state, local or other governmental body as uncontrolled hazardous waste sites

 - Operations involving hazardous wastes that are conducted at treatment, storage and disposal facilities regulated by Title 40 CFR Parts 264 and 265 pursuant to RCRA, or by agencies under agreement with U.S. Environmental Protection Agency to implement RCRA regulations

 - Emergency response operations for releases of, or substantial threats of releases of, hazardous substances regardless of the location of the hazard